2stacks/2stacks.github.io/_posts/2019-09-06-bare-metal-to-kubernetes-part-2.md

 ```

 ### Configure the Load Balancer
-Once the load balancer has been created we can configure vips/pools/monitors etc.  I'm only going to show how to create a
+Once the load balancer has been created we can configure vips/pools/monitors etc.  For testing purposes, I'm only going
-simple service to forward ssh connections to the _bionic-test_ instance we created.
+to show how to create a simple service to forward ssh connections to the _bionic-test_ instance we created.
 ```bash
 openstack loadbalancer listener create --name listener1 --protocol tcp --protocol-port 22 lb-01 openstack loadbalancer pool create --name pool1 --lb-algorithm ROUND_ROBIN --listener listener1 --protocol tcp